-In the Department of History at St. Mary’s, students hone critical thinking, reading, writing and analytical skills that prepare them for success in many fields.
-Equipped with a broad perspective of the human experience, History majors go on to pursue careers in law, medicine, military, politics, education, journalism, international relations and business.
+In the Department of History at St. Mary’s, students hone critical thinking, research, reading, writing and analytical skills that prepare them for success in many fields.
+Equipped with a broad perspective of the human experience, History majors go on to pursue careers in law, medicine, military, politics, education, journalism, international relations, and business.

 Public History Projects